Skip to main content

 How is the RRIF minimum withdrawal calculated?

-The minimum is your RRIF balance on January 1 multiplied by a prescribed percentage factor for your age.
+For current retirees, the minimum is your RRIF balance on January 1 multiplied by a prescribed percentage factor for your age.
 Below age 71 the factor is 1 ÷ (90 − your age).
 From 71 onward, CRA sets the factors in a published table: about 5.28% at 71, climbing each year, capped at 20% at age 95 and beyond.
 See CRA: Prescribed factors.

 Do I have to take the minimum the year I open the RRIF?